Al Hazm Fort Near Muscat, Oman

 Al Hazm Fort is one of the less known castles in Oman, but I still think it’s definitely worth a visit.

-The inside of the fort has lots of interesting rooms, with secret chambers, prisons, and date store rooms; some of the rooms even have cannons, old rifles, daggers, and other 18th century artifacts on display.This guide will explain how you can get there, and everything you need to know before you go!
+The inside of the fort has lots of interesting rooms, with secret chambers, prisons, and date store rooms; some of the rooms even have cannons, old rifles, daggers, and other 18th century artifacts on display.This travel guide will explain how to get there, and everything you need to know before you go!

 Best Oman Tours

 First of all, if you're wanting to explore Oman with a tour guide/driver and private car, my top recommendation would be Klook.